threefoldtecharchive/rivine/doc/Consensus.md

 Cryptographic Algorithms
 ------------------------

-Sia uses cryptographic hashing and cryptographic signing, each of which has many potentially secure algorithms that can be used.
+Rivine uses cryptographic hashing and cryptographic signing, each of which has many potentially secure algorithms that can be used.
 We acknowledge our inexperience, and that we have chosen these algorithms not because of our own confidence in their properties, but because other people seem confident in their properties.

-For hashing, our primary goal is to use an algorithm that cannot be merge mined with Bitcoin, even partially.
-A secondary goal is hashing speed on consumer hardware, including phones and other low power devices.
+For hashing, our primary goal is hashing speed on consumer hardware, including phones and other low power devices.

 For signing, our primary goal is verification speed.
 A secondary goal is an algorithm that supports HD keys.
 A tertiary goal is an algorithm that supports